anadon/sfs-settings/docs/source/guides/environment_variables.rst

 Working with .env Files
 -----------------------

-Python-settings automatically loads variables from .env files in the current directory:
+sfs-settings automatically loads variables from .env files in the current directory:

 .. code-block:: bash
     :caption: .env file